In the guide

 [*'Mass caterers' includes restaurants, canteens, pubs, clubs, schools or similar, and mobile caterers such as fast food vans.]

-Where the food is not intended to be sold to consumers in the packaging (for instance, where it is intended to be sold to a mass caterer) less mandatory information is required.
+Where the food is not intended to be sold to consumers in the packaging (for example, where it is intended to be sold to a mass caterer), less mandatory information is required.

 'Labelling of prepacked foods: general' provides information on the mandatory requirements for all prepacked foods.
 This applies to all food labelling in the UK, regardless of whether the food is produced here or not.